October 12, 1997 was Columbus Day - 15 years since I stepped on board

 delightful PM; often taking the time to fill out money orders and bills for

-We watched them grow up and were glad to see some stay in school, join
+We watched them grow and were glad to see some stay in school, join

 the military or head stateside for better opportunities.
-But too often they just became young men and
+But too many became young men and

-women with no hope, no futures, and little to look forward to besides another
+women with no hope, no future and little to look forward to besides another

 baby.
 We heard of more than one